hyperledger/caliper/docs/vNext/Logging_Control.md

 // ...

-logger.debug('My custom debug message', metadataObject);
+logger.debug('My custom debug message', metadataObject1, metadataObject2);
 ```

-Once a logger instance is created, it exposes the usual `info`, `warn`, `debug` and `error` functions that each take as parameter a log message and an optional object, considered as "metadata".
+Once a logger instance is created, it exposes the usual `info`, `warn`, `debug` and `error` functions that each take as parameter a log message and optional objects, considered as "metadata".

 This "metadata" is especially useful for debug level logs.
 When you perform an operation based on a complex input parameter/object, you can log the following at the beginning of your function: